hmrc/aws-ecs-kinesis-log-forwarder/README.md

 ## Introduction

-This project is responsible for building a Logstash Docker image based upon the [official Logstash Docker](https://hub.docker.com/_/logstash) image.
+This project is responsible for building a Logstash Docker image based upon the [Official Logstash Docker](https://hub.docker.com/_/logstash) image.
 For further information on how to configure the Docker image, please refer to the [source](https://www.elastic.co/guide/en/logstash/current/docker-config.html) documentation.
+Note that this image is based off Centos.

 ## Configuring the Logstash Process